 Tumor Vaccines-- Researchers are developing vaccines that may encourage the immune system to better recognize cancer cells.
 These would, in theory, work in a similar way as vaccines for measles, mumps, and other infections.
 The difference in cancer treatment is that vaccines are used after someone has cancer, and not to prevent the disease.
 The vaccines would be given to prevent the cancer from returning or to get the body to reject tumors.
-The one exception is Gardasil, which is given to prevent cancer of the cervix.
 There are also ongoing studies involving possible vaccines to prevent breast and prostate cancers.
 Using vaccines for tumors is much more difficult than preventing a viral infection.

 Monoclonal Antibodies -- These are substances produced in the laboratory that can locate and bind to cancer cells wherever they are in the body.
-These antibodies can be used to see where the tumor is in the body (detection of cancer), or as therapy to deliver drugs, toxins, or radioactive material directly to a tumor.
+These antibodies can be used to see where the tumor is in the body (detection of cancer) and call in other immune system cells to destroy them, or as therapy to deliver drugs, toxins, or radioactive material directly to a tumor.

 Immune Checkpoint Inhibitors – These are drugs that take the “brakes” off of checkpoint proteins in the immune system, which helps these proteins recognize and attack cancer cells.